Attriumph/Interview-Problem-Summary/README.md

 * Since JavaScript does not have real class (everything is object),  so functions do not know who is their owner.
 When a object call a function, it should tell the function that I am the current owner of you  and you should use my properties to execute.
 This is what this does.
 * The this reference ALWAYS refers to (and holds the value of) an object—a singular object—and it is usually used inside a function or a method
 * two special condition is constructor and arrow function
-* this in arrow function is lexical scoping
+* this in arrow function is lexical scoping.
+[More details about this in arrow funtion](https://segmentfault.com/q/1010000008295253)
 * for constructor, this refers the new object

 ## 2.16.
 Common Js functions